-One of the things we often have in common is some level of emotional and physical trauma.
+One thing we often have in common is some level of emotional and physical trauma.
 Some people conceal it better than others.
 How you handle it determines the trajectory of your thinking and attitude.
-We have the tools to make the most out of each meeting, if we stay present, pay attention to the other person and empathize.
+We have the tools to make the most out of each meeting.
+If we stay present, pay attention to the other person and empathize.

 Everyone around you carries some emotional damage.
 You carry some damage too.
 Do you recognize this bond we have with all living creatures?
 The problem is, pain causes us to react in irrational and strange ways.
 We don’t want to see it.